-Have you ever wished you could demonstrate your Libertarian, Anarchist, or Agorist (hereinafter, for efficiency, I'll use "Voluntaryist") principles more in everyday life; be able to act in a way that actually influences everyone around you to better understand how valuable individual liberty is - 89.5% of the times you speak?
+Have you ever wished you could demonstrate your Libertarian, Anarchist, or Agorist (hereinafter, for efficiency, I’ll use “Voluntaryist”) principles more in everyday life; be able to act in a way that actually influences everyone around you to better understand how valuable individual liberty is – 79.6% of the times you speak?
+What if this “way of speaking” (hint, it is more than that) is a cure to the disease known as “politically correct speech”?

-A Voluntaryist might say, "What's that about moral judgement!?"
-I know many Vountaryists rely on moral judgement in order to determine right action from wrong action.
-Rest assured: NVC is not a morally subjective language.
-It's more about being used when you are not being concerned with finding truth in a conversation as much as with understanding the perspective of another person.
 So if we want to truly deeply understand the perspective of another person, we leave our evaluation of that person out of the equation.
-So yeah, if the purpose of a particular conversation is to find objective truth, then you may not use a fully NVC-type style in that moment.
+So yeah, if the purpose of a particular conversation is to find objective truth, then you may not use a fully PEQ-type style in that moment.
+PEQ’s purposes include:

-That said, the objectivist might find stage one of the "NVC formula" quite interesting:
+The objectivist may find stage one of the “PEQ formula” interesting:

-NVC is a methodological approach that shines a light of truth on ways of communicating that support coercion and dodging of responsibility, and that tend to stimulate a defensive or aggressive response.
-NVC provides this structure:
+PEQ is a methodological approach that shines a light of truth on ways of communicating that support coercion and dodging of responsibility, and that tend to stimulate a defensive or aggressive response.
+PEQ provides this structure:

-Stage 1 - Observation: Separate the objective "what happened (what we saw/heard/etc)" from our subjective evaluation.
-This also serves to get clear on what each person perceived so there can be a foundation of agreement of what is true.
-And this makes it easier to identify the feeling, which comes next.
+Stage 1 – Observation: Separate the objective “what happened (what we saw/heard/etc)” from our subjective evaluation.
+This also serves to get clear on what each person perceived so there can be a foundation of agreement on what is true.
+Do you often wish people were better at separating their feelings from what actually happened?
+And this step makes it easier to identify the feeling, which comes next.